Getting started with Azure CDN

-This topic walks through enabling Azure CDN by creating a new CDN profile and endpoint.
+This article describes how to enable Azure CDN by creating a new CDN profile and endpoint.

-For an introduction to how CDN works, as well as a list of features, see the CDN Overview.
+For an introduction to CDN and a list of features, see CDN Overview.

 Create a new CDN profile